-In Gate’s 20th episode, we see the effects of Zorzal El Caesar’s Inquisition on his people.
+In Gate Thus the JSDF Fought There episode 20, “Lover,” we see the effects of Zorzal El Caesar’s Inquisition on his people.
 We also see the lengths that Sherry Tyueli will go to achieve her mission — and make it to the Jade Palace and the Japanese in residence there.
 Considering the deteriorating political situation, will Kōji Sugawara allow her entry into the Japanese embassy?

 Beware: There are spoilers below!

 What Happened in Gate Thus the JSDF Fought There Episode 20